asoulet/c3m/README.md

 ## Running C3M

 Just run the C3M class of the c3m package for launching the algorithm (in c3m-code directory).
+For this purpose, you have to create a new project and to add the jar files present in lib directory.
 By default, the program is running on DBpedia with an error threshold of 0.01 (`delta`) and a minimum likelihood threshold of 0.97 (`minLikelihood `).

 Alternatively, there is a runnable jar in the [runnable directory](https://github.com/asoulet/c3m/tree/master/runnable).